ilmanzo/ilmanzo.github.com/_posts/2018-01-28-a-simple-png-decoder.md

 ---
 {% include JB/setup %}

-while working with image files, I needed a simple way to analize content of a picture; so I wrote this tool that "walks" inside a PNG file and reports all the chunks seen; this is intended to be expanded with more features in a future.
+while working with image files, I needed a simple way to analyze content of a picture; so I wrote this tool that "walks" inside a PNG file and reports all the chunks seen; this is intended to be expanded with more features in a future.

 {% highlight go %}